apache/incubator-ponymail/docs/INSTALLING.md

 ## Setting up OAuth for Pony Mail ##
-If you want people to be able to log in and reply via the Web UI, you can either use the default Persona login (works for all email addresses) or specify an OAuth provider.
+If you want people to be able to log in and reply via the Web UI, you can specify an OAuth provider.

-### Setting up or disabling Persona ###
-Persona is enabled by default, as it's a fast and convenient way to enable logins for *public* lists.
-Should you wish to disable Persona, set the `enabled` variable to `false` in the persona section of `site/js/config.js`.
-Persona will only ever work for public lists.
-For private lists, you will need to specify and implement an OAuth provider.

 ### Setting up an OAuth provider ###
 Pony Mail comes with a few default OAuth examples in `site/js/config.js`, such